mwiesenberger/convergence_ds/README.md

 pip install -e .
 ```

-The other dependency is the Feltor code repository [Feltor](https://github.com/feltor-dev/feltor).
+The other dependency is the [Feltor](https://github.com/feltor-dev/feltor) code repository.
+Follow the quick-start guide to install.
-It is recommended to keep feltor and this repository next to each other.
+It is recommended to keep Feltor and this repository next to each other.
 If not, you need to set the `FELTOR_PATH` environment variable in order for
-the `execute.sh` script to find and compile the `ds_t` code.
+the `execute.sh` script to compile and execute the `path/to/feltor/inc/geometries/ds_t` code.

 Lastly, we need jupyter to run the notebooks.